nadine-alcantara/nadine-alcantara.github.io/essays/Reflection.md

 ---
 layout: essay
 type: essay
-title: Reflection on Javascript
+title: Diving Into the New World of Javascript
 # All dates must be YYYY-MM-DD format!
 date: 2019-09-06
 labels:
   - Javascript
   - Reflection
 ---
-sample text
-sample text
+Intro text

 sample text